Written by Peter W Keith

 PTE QMS Standard & Guiding Principles

 PTE QMS Systems / Manuals should be based on the ‘standardised quality management methodology’, with a clear set of guiding principles (aligned with the PTE’s Charter) and a robust Management System Standard.
 Such as the generic, internationally developed Standard ISO / DIS 21001: (2018) for Educational Organisations; or a ‘practice-based’ PTE Standard, such as PTE Management System Standard CC 1001: (2016).
-This independently developed standard specifies the criteria, requirements and expectations of a modern New Zealand PTE QMS Management System.
+This Standard specifies the guiding principles, aims & requirements, structure and documentation of a modern New Zealand PTE QMS Management System.

 The key Guiding Principles that underpin this PTE Management System Model are: the importance of a relevant & effective Charter; a focus on student learning outcomes; on-going consultation & engagement with stakeholders; holistic, integrated systems & processes; clear and well documented policies & procedures; evaluative quality assurance; a robust organisational framework and structure; a focus on continuous sustainable improvement in performance; the importance of being socially responsible; compliance and conformity; student centred learning; an evidence-based results-focused (outcomes) approach; valuing staff & being a good employer; ethical conduct and integrity; effective student well-being, guidance & support systems; keeping workers and students safe from harm; course design & delivery that matches student needs; and maintaining a financially sustainable business model.

 This PTE Management System (QMS) Model is based on the criteria, requirements and expectations of the practice-based PTE Management System Standard CC 1001: (2016).